How To Test Drive A Car

 Keep a close eye out for the following:

-• Panel Gaps — check for any dents or loose panels causing bigger than normal gaps
+• Panel Gaps — check for any dents or loose panels causing larger than normal gaps

 • Windshield & Windows — check all glass window panes for chips or cracks